-MISSION STATEMENT This is a description of the aim of the business's operations, i.e. why the enterprise exists.
-The business idea is an operational plan that explains how the mission statement will be implemented in practice.
+MISSION STATEMENT This is a description of the aim of the company's operations, i.e. why the company exists.
+The company's business plan explains how the mission statement will be implemented in practice.

 NET CASH FLOW FROM OPERATIONS